ivanzzh/Exploring-Spike-Encoder-Designs-for-Near-Sensor-Edge-Computing/README.md

 Some older version may also works but we did not test.

 Datasets used in paper are given under data folder.
+Unzip the data into the dataset folder and update file paths in the code accordingly.

-baseline.py is the code for LSTM baseline. popEnc_SNN.py is the code for poppulation encoder with backend SNN model. resEnc_SNN.py is the code for reservoir encoder with backend SNN model.
+LSTM_baseline.py is the code for LSTM baseline.
+General_pop_coding.py is the code for poppulation encoder with backend SNN model.
+General_Reserovir.py is the code for reservoir encoder with backend SNN model.
+General_Reserovir_comparsion.py s used to verify the necessity of online training.
+General_diff_reserovi is the code for comparing the performance in five other reservior structure( Randomly Sparse Connected Reservoir, Recurrent Reservoir, Hierarchical Reservoir, Modular Reservoir, Distance-Constrained Reservoir)

 To run the code, just change the corresponding dataset name in code file and simply do:

+python3 LSTM_baseline.py

+python3 General_pop_coding.py

-python3 baseline.py
+python3 General_Reserovir.py

-python3 popEnc_SNN.py
+python3 General_Reserovir_comparsion.py

 or

-python3 resEnc_SNN.py
+python3 General_diff_reserovir.py

 result folder is the default folder for execution results.